 “Aur marne ke baad agar bhent hui, tumse alag nahi reh paunga…”

 Devdas has his characteristic ways.
-Foreign returned and a law graduate, he had a refined taste of everything.
-One who falls asleep with his cufflinks on, the man knew the kind of women he needed – bearing a fine balance of beauty, mischief and sass.
-Something that Paro was the benchmark for.
-A feat that Chandramukhi attempted to accomplish.
+Foreign-returned and a law graduate, he had a refined taste in everything.
+One who falls asleep with his cufflinks on, the man knew the kind of women he needed – bearing a fine balance of beauty, mischief, and sass.
+Something that Paro was the benchmark for — a feat that Chandramukhi attempted to accomplish.

-Despite their differences, Paro and Chandramukhi patched similarity in multiple ways, forming the kind of women Devdas longed for.
+Despite their differences, Paro and Chandramukhi shared similarities in multiple ways, forming the kind of women Devdas longed for.
 In a love story that drew inspiration from the Krishna-Radha-Meera tale (minus self-destruction), the women in Devdas are notable for their resilience.
 While they have no means to challenge social diktats, these women stand tall in their immediate personal relationships.
 They are strong and have their ways with perverts and traditionalists.
-Beyond a point, they do not let others dictate terms for them.
-And finally, both women have their own reasons to love Devdas and they do not feel obligated to explain the same to anyone.
-Further, on a lighten vein, both seem to enjoy a good game of cards!
+Beyond a point, they do not let others dictate terms to them.
+And finally, both women have their own reasons to love Devdas, and they do not feel obligated to explain the same to anyone.
+Further, on a lighter note, both seem to enjoy a good game of cards!
 Atta girls!

-It was Devdas that sort of laid foundation to what we call SLB cinema today.
-Marked by luxurious sets, elaborate costumes and jewellery that even project character arcs in a subtle way, Bhansali also involves crystal clear metaphors that are further explained through song lyrics.
+It was Devdas that sort of laid the foundation for what we call SLB cinema today.
+Marked by luxurious sets, elaborate costumes, and jewellery that even project character arcs in a subtle way, Bhansali also involves crystal-clear metaphors that are further explained through song lyrics.
 For instance, the diya and the mark on Paro’s forehead are of significance in Devdas.

 Bhansali also experiments with multi-camera setups, making full use of space in his frames.
 We see his heroine run to get a glimpse of her man, adding great drama to the proceedings.

 Bhansali’s songs, as mentioned earlier, are poetic yet extensions of his dialogues.
-The characters make no bones to etch out their emotions in plaintive terms.
+The characters make no bones about etching out their emotions in plaintive terms.
 The direct communication works at times, wavers at others.
 Also appreciable is how the film stays true to its musical narrative.
-If you notice, most dialogues follow a rhythm pattern in Devdas.
-Most notably when the young Paro laments as Devdas leaves for London.
+If you notice, most dialogues follow a rhythmic pattern in Devdas — most notably when the young Paro laments as Devdas leaves for London.

 The lack of natural light in Devdas, for instance, attempts to drown the relatability quotient.
 This isn’t a historical romance, for starters.
-Set in an era that is almost nine decades older, the film steers clear from politics.
-Characters live in their wonderland of great luxury and emotional tribulations while paying no heed to the larger developments in the society during that period.
+Set in an era that is almost nine decades old, the film steers clear of politics.
+Characters live in their wonderland of great luxury and emotional tribulations while paying no heed to the larger developments in society during that period.